- How to

 You’re about to become a mean, lean cleaning machine.

 We know — clean-up is not your favorite hobby, but that doesn’t mean you have to be bad at it.
-So follow these simple steps, and in no time, you’ll be a certified black belt in clean-fu!
+So follow these simple steps, and in no time, you can declare victory over tough messes!

 1) Toss measuring cups, utensils, pots and pans into a sink full of soapy water while you’re cooking.
 It’ll save you – or the designated dishwasher – plenty of grumbling.